TritonDataCenter/manta/docs/user-guide/storage-reference.md

 If you do not specify a content type, the default is `application/octet-stream`.

 If you specify a `Content-MD5` header, the system validates that the content uploaded matches the value of the header.
+You must encode MD5 headers in Base64.

 The `durability-level` header is a value from 1 to 6